Diophantine approximation on curves: The generalised Hausdorff measure on the Veronese curve

 holds.
 In particular, \eqref{gl3} fails for any $\epsilon<1/2$ (consequently \eqref{eqq} fails as well). \end{itemize} \end{theorem}

 Observe that $\Psi(H_{Q})^{1/n}$ increases with $n$, hence the second claim becomes stronger as $n$ grows.
-In fact, we can provide a set of positive Hausdorff dimension $1/(2n^2-n+1)$ of numbers $x$ that satisfy the claims of Theorem~\ref{bugresu} for some associated function $\Psi=\Psi_{x}$.
-It may even be feasible to take a common $\Psi$ independent of $x$ in this set.
-We continue the discussion of this issue in Section~\ref{rempc}.
+In fact, we construct a set of $x$, of positive Hausdorff dimension $1/(2n^2-n+1)$, which satisfy the claims of Theorem~\ref{bugresu} for some associated function $\Psi=\Psi_{x}$ within the proof of Theorem \ref{bugresu}.
+It may even be feasible to take a common $\Psi$ independent of $x$.
+We continue the discussion of this issue in Section~\ref{bgrs}.

-Now we return to Theorem~\ref{thm4}.
-Its proof uses the property of heights that they are almost multiplicative (up to a factor depending on $n$ only).
-A similar argument has been used recently by Pezzoni to derive~\cite[Corollary 1.6]{Pezzoni} from~\cite[Theorem~1.5]{Pezzoni}.
-As an application of Theorem~\ref{thm4} we want to derive a generalization of~\cite[Corollary 1.6]{Pezzoni} from~\cite[Theorem~1.5]{Pezzoni}.
-Compared to~\cite[Corollary 1.6]{Pezzoni}, our result is valid for a wider class of approximating functions that satisfy our conditions \eqref{tauu}, \eqref{gleichung} (instead of just power functions $\Psi(q)=q^{-w}$).
-To formulate this new result we introduce some notation.